tart-telescope/tart_website/blog/2023-10-19-first-tart-workshop/index.md

 # The First International TART workshop

-The first international TART workshop was held at Rhodes University from 9-13 October 2023.
+The first international TART [workshop](/docs/install/workshop) was held at Rhodes University from 9-13 October 2023.
 This workshop was sponsored by SARAO, and the local organizing committee was led by Dr Stanley Kuja.
 The press release from SARAO is [here](https://www.sarao.ac.za/news/low-cost-radio-telescope-brings-new-research-and-training-opportunities-for-african-scientists/).

-Many members of the TART team were there
+Members of the TART team were there were myself, Rikus and Ben.

 ## TART installations in SKA African Partner nations